ToyinKezia/Tableau-Portfolio/README.md

    - Ensured a user-friendly experience with intuitive navigation, interactive filters, and tooltips for enhanced understanding.

 #### Conclusion:
-This Tableau Public portfolio serves as a testament to the versatility and power of data visualization in unravelling complex narratives.
+This Tableau Public portfolio shows the versatility and power of data visualization in simplifying complex information.
 I invite you to explore each project, uncover insights, and embark on a visual journey through the diverse landscapes of data.

 #### Contact Information:
 For inquiries, collaborations, or feedback, feel free to reach out to me at toyintuyi93@gmail.com.
 You can also view my Tableau Public via this link https://public.tableau.com/app/profile/toyin.oluwatuyi/vizzes